tentwentyfour/lonad/README.md

 #### `Result`'s `recover(λ)`

-Unconditionally recovers from an `Error`.
+Unconditionally recovers from an `Error`, does not have any effect on an `Ok`.

 ```javascript
 // Evaluates to Ok('OK!')